 Dr. Davis is a Board Certified Family Physician who has been in clinical practice in Maryland since 1990.
 Dr. Davis has extensive experience working with adolescents and young adults in the College Healthcare setting.
 Encouraging the students to take responsibility for their own health and teaching them habits that will keep them safe and healthy is her goal.
 She also sees students at the Goucher College Health Center as well as the Towson University Health Center, and joined the Stevenson Community in 2007.

 Tina Gigioli, MS

-Christina Gigioli originally joined the Wellness Center staff as a student worker in the summer of 2011 while studying Human Services here at Stevenson.
-After graduating in May of 2012 Christina lived and worked in the great city of New Orleans, Louisiana before moving back to Baltimore.
-Christina re-joined the Wellness Center staff as a full-time employee in December of 2012.
-Christina is thrilled to be working with the Wellness Center staff again and looks forward to being a part of the Center's continuing growth.
+Tina Gigioli originally joined the Wellness Center staff as a student worker in the summer of 2011 while studying Human Services here at Stevenson.
+After graduating in May of 2012 Tina lived and worked in the great city of New Orleans, Louisiana before moving back to Baltimore.
+Tina re-joined the Wellness Center staff as a full-time employee in December of 2012.
+Tina is thrilled to be working with the Wellness Center staff again and looks forward to being a part of the Center's continuing growth.

 Brian M. Siegel, MD